-There are many POVs with questions surrounding all of them.
+There are many POVs with questions surrounding them.
 I want to break them all down and discuss the biggest concerns in different posts.
 Today, I’ll talk about 1st person POV.

 1st person is intimate between the reader and the main character (MC).
 You get front row seats through the MC’s eyes.
 It also brings up a lot of questions too about how self-aware, trustworthy, and reliable the MC is.